 Chicken Pakoras – Deep Frying

-- When you are ready to start cooking the chicken, add in the corn starch, chick pea flour and water and mix until the batter is a thick consistency.
+- When you are ready to start cooking the chicken, add in the egg, corn starch, chickpea flour, and water into the bowl with the chicken (including the marinade and sliced onions) and mix until the batter is a thick consistency.
 You want the batter to stick to the chicken and onions.
-If the batter is too runny- add some more chick pea flour 1 tablespoon at a time, if the batter is too thick and hard to mix – add in water 1 tablespoon at a time.
+If the batter is too runny- add some more chickpea flour 1 tablespoon at a time, if the batter is too thick and hard to mix – add in water 1 tablespoon at a time.

 - Pre-heat oil to 350F (176C).
-If you are doing it on a stove-top, and don’t have a thermometer, it is approximately medium heat (stove top powers vary, adjust accordingly)
+If you are doing it on a stove-top, set the oil to medium heat.

 - Add in the chicken mixture into the oil gently, 1-2 tablespoons at a time, careful to not overcrowd else it will drop the temperature of the oil.
 (Note: Try to refrain from making too big of a spoonful of chicken.
+I use a 1/4 cup to measure out the chicken.
 If your pakoras are too big the middle will not cook through and the outside will come out burnt.)